 Just about any Christmas market you go to will have these, and it’s worth trying them at least once.
 They aren’t expensive, usually about 3 to 4 euros for 100 grams, which is a good portion of candied almonds.
 They usually come in a paper cone, so it’s easy to wrap them up and save them for later if you don’t want to eat them all at once, but fresh and hot are the best way to devour them!

-Not only do they have other kinds of nuts, but sometimes you’ll also see different types of flavorings.
+Not only do they have a plethora of nut choices, you’ll sometimes see different types of flavorings on roasted nuts.
 Instead of the standard sugar and cinnamon mix, you might see a chili mix, chocolate, fruit, candy bar flavors, and even alcohol flavors like rum or Baileys!

 Contributed by Ali from Berlin Travel Tips

 And a newer craze that should not be skipped is the Baumstriezel Cone.
-Yup, take that flaky, delicious pastry and put a few scoops of ice cream (Eis) inside and you’ve got yourself a treat!!!
+Yup, take that flaky, delicious pastry and put a few scoops of ice cream (Eis) inside and you’ve got yourself a German Christmas Market treat!!!

-This “Fruit cake” is a thick cake that is baked with nuts and dried fruit and a lot of savory spices and then given a generous topping of powdered sugar.
+One of the most commonly found German desserts for Christmas is the “Stollen.”
+This “Fruit cake” is a thick cake that is baked with nuts, dried fruit, and a lot of savory spices and then given a generous topping of powdered sugar.

 Depending on the region, your Dampfnudel may be prepared slightly differently, but in general, it is a (slightly) sweet bread that is steamed.
 Then, you can choose to top it with a hot, creamy, vanilla custard sauce, or a fruit jam of sorts.

 Quarkbällchen and Mutzen